Shannon meets Myerson: Information Extraction from a Strategic Sender: Lower Bounds

+We now discuss a computational approach that can be used to check for the feasibility of a set $ \Yscr $ for the problem $ \Oscr(\ut)$.
 Given a set of vertices $ \Yscr $, its feasibility for $ \Oscr(\ut) $ can be checked using the Bellman-Ford algorithm in the following way.
 Define a weighted directed graph $ \bar{\Gs} $ with vertices $ \Xscr $ induced by $ \ut $ where every vertex is connected to every other vertex and the edge from a vertex $ i $ to $ j $ has weight $ \ut(j,i) $.
 Define a utility $ \ut' = - \ut $ and let the directed graph induced by $ \ut' $ be denoted as $ \Gs' $.
 Suppose we have a set $ \Yscr $ that is feasible for the problem $ \Oscr(\ut) $.
 Then, from the characterization of feasible region of $ \Oscr(\ut) $, it implies that there is no zero or positive-weight directed cycle in the subgraph of $ \bar{\Gs} $ induced by $ \Yscr $.
 Equivalently, there is no negative-weight or zero-weight directed cycle in the subgraph of $ \Gs' $ induced by $ \Yscr $.
 We use this observation as follows.

 The Bellman-Ford algorithm (\cite{cormen2009introduction}, Ch.
 26), determines the shortest paths to all vertices in a directed graph from a given source vertex.
 It is also known that the algorithm detects whether the graph has a negative-weight directed cycle in the graph, in which case there may not exist a shortest path between two vertices.
 Suppose there is no zero-weight directed cycle in the graph $ \Gs' $.
 Then, this algorithm can be used to check for the feasibility of a given $ \Yscr $ in the following manner. \begin{itemize} \item Given a set $ \Yscr $ consider the subgraph of $ \Gs' $ induced by the vertices $ \Yscr $ \item Apply the Bellman-Ford algorithm on this subgraph \item If the algorithm detects a negative-weight directed cycle in the subgraph, then the set $ \Yscr $ is not feasible for $ \Oscr(\ut) $.
 Otherwise, $ \Yscr $ is feasible for $ \Oscr(\ut) $.